yellowmessenger/documentation/docs/cookbooks/whatsapp-channel/faqs.md

 <details><summary><b> How to get the customers to opt-in for sending notifications? </b></summary>
 <p>

-There are several ways to get optin from from the user.
+There are several ways to get opt-in from from the user.

 The following are examples of supported opt-in methods: